 There are many consumable products in the market that contain caffeine.
 Caffeine consumption is considered to be safe if you regulate your intake.
-When intake gets up to 400 mg, it is considered to be approaching a high dose which is considered unsafe amount to ingest.
+When intake gets over 400 mg, it is considered to be approaching a high dose which is considered unsafe amount to ingest.

 It’s been shown that the benefits of caffeine can be sustained.
 Researchers tested sleep deprivation ranging from 90 minutes to one week on young adults.
 They grouped the respondents into people who took caffeine normally and those who don’t consume caffeine products.

 He found out that the deprivation of caffeine can cause a negative effect on mood.
 This can be reversed through the consumption of caffeine.
 One of the experiments revealed that caffeine can help prevent headaches.

 Hand steadiness also increased based on how much caffeine products were consumed.